WFPhantom/Balanced-Eternal/.github/ISSUE_TEMPLATE/blank-issue.md

 ---
 name: Blank Issue
-about: Use this for anything thats not a bug report or a mod request.
+about: Use this for anything thats not a bug report.
 title: ''
 labels: ''
 assignees: ''